Breaking Traditional Barriers to Engineering Education

 • Apply iteration to improve engineering designs.

 Students will explore engineering through the evolution of engineering products.
-They will define engineering by relating it to their future plans and engaging in two one-day challenges.
+They will define engineering by relating it to their future plans and engaging in multiple challenges.
 Students will begin to build their engineering identity.

 Teams of 3-4 students will select a local problem to research, sketch, and then prototype a solution.
 This will be an in-depth investigation into “What is the real problem” as well as stakeholder analysis.
-The goal is to understand the real problem, creatively construct a low-cost functional prototype and compare to existing solutions not necessarily refine, iterate, or ‘deliver.’
+The goal is to understand the real problem, creatively construct a low-cost functional prototype and compare to existing solutions as students refine, iterate, or ‘deliver.’

 Prototypes will be presented at an in-school design-a-thon and to community partners for critical feedback and user input.
 Design details will be documented in students' engineering design process portfolios.